Hurtigast/blog/docs/blue_team/sherlocks/meerkat.md

 ## Final Thoughts

 Meerkat was a fun and educational introduction sherlock helping users to become more familiar with Wireshark and Tshark.
-Altough I still don't agree with the answer on Task 5.

-If you can explain why 56 is indeed correct or have spotted any misstakes please contact me on my mail blog@hurtigare.com.
+If have any questions or have spotted any misstakes please contact me on my mail blog@hurtigare.com.